 Just this past weekend, my co-leader and I hosted our first "Pine Pod" meeting with our newly admitted '25s!
-Pine Pods is sort of modelled after Dartmouth's First Year Trips program, in that it consists of a pair of leaders and around 10-15 new students.
+Pine Pods is sort of modeled after Dartmouth's First-Year Trips program, in that it consists of a pair of leaders and around 10-15 new students.
 The idea is that the students get to meet one another and the leaders can help answer questions and welcome them to the Dartmouth community.

 After a year of presenting info sessions, writing blog posts, and even getting to read some applications, I find it amazing that we've nearly arrived at the decision deadline for prospective students.

 While almost all members of my Pine Pod have already committed to Dartmouth, some themes came up in this meeting that I figure probably apply to other high school seniors thinking about this next big step.
 After all, you're committing to where you want to call home for the next four years!